karakalo/lumen/doc/narrative-lumen-misc.markdown

 But if you *do* have a joystick and want to use it with a Lumen app, step right up!
 The `Open` procedure opens the "first" joystick by default, and returns a handle to use for future reference to that stick in your code.
+You can provide it with a different device path to select a different stick.
 The `Close` call reverses this action.

 Once you've opened a joystick, you can fetch various bits of information about